orenlab/pytmbot/SECURITY.md

 you.

 If the problem is related to our bot's functionality, please attach the [debug log](docs/debug.md) of the bot's activity, so we can better understand the issue.
-Please ensure that any sensitive data (tokens, personal information, etc.) is not included in the log.
+Please ensure that any sensitive data (tokens, personal information) is not included in the log.